 You won’t have encountered any other animal like the swimming pigs that live on Big Major Cay.
 No one really knows who brought them here, although there are several stories attesting to their origin – all with no credible sources.
 Swimming pigs are extremely friendly and depend on tourists for their food.
 Apples and lettuce seem to be their favourite foods.

-Affectionally called the sea pups, southern rays are a unique but common encounter in the Bahamian waters.
+Affectionally called the sea pups, Southern stingrays are a unique but common encounter in the Bahamian waters.
 The water here is known for its clarity, so swimmers and snorkellers can easily see southern rays swimming right across them.
 They too are used to tourists and will come to you for food.

 The main animal encounter in The Bahamas, west Indian flamingos take shelter at Inagua National Park.
 You can see thousands of them here.
 They spend most of their lifetime on their feet; they do everything, including napping, while standing on their feet.
 The extraordinary pinkish hue is the most unique feature of the West Indian flamingo.